tsukajiyusuke/Hybrid-HRNet/README.md

 ## News

-We've involved **SyncBatchNorm** and *Multi-scale training* in HRNetV2 now!
-After training with multiple scales and SyncBN, the detection models obtain better performance.
+We've involved **SyncBatchNorm** and **Multi-scale training** in HRNetV2 now!
+After trained with multiple scales and SyncBN, the detection models obtain better performance.
 Code and models have been updated already!

 ## Performance